effect-handlers/effect-handlers-bench/benchmark_descriptions/000_template.md

 Optional explanation of benchmark computation on small sample input.

-## Labels (optional)

-Labels corresponding to the benchmark (multiple).
-Use labels provided in [LABELS.md](../LABELS.md).
-If suitable labels are not available, you may create your own and put them in the LABELS.md file.

-MULTIPLE_RESUMPTIONS, DEEP_HANDLER_STACK, GENERATORS

 ## Benchmark rationale (optional)

 Provide a short rationale for the benchmark.